 In more technical terms, EX is not the Employee Life Cycle, the chronological and sequential, the beginning to end of the employee's relationship with the organisation, which falls under the purview of the HR department.
 It is also not the Employee Value Proposition, which, although a part of EX, focuses narrowly on the 'brand' of the organisation with respect to future or current employees.
 Talent management and employee satisfaction also contribute, but they are a smaller part of the larger landscape of EX.

-EX has evolved from
+Employee Experience has evolved from

 Utility: What employees need to work